jacob-8/kitbook/packages/kitbook/src/docs/7-visual-regression-testing.md

 # Visual Regression Testing

 The simple [[3-component-variants|Variants]] format enables easy visual regression testing of all your components using [Playwright](https://playwright.dev/) and a GitHub action to post the results on your PR as seen [here](https://github.com/jacob-8/kitbook/pull/30#issuecomment-1783993937).

+*Note: This is not yet available for Compositions, and due to the slowness of browser rendering, a much faster option that relies on HTML diffing instead of pixel diffing is in the plans for Kitbook.
+Though the below solution will remain for those who really need the pixel diffing.*

 ## Install Playwright